robert-olofsson/parjac/README.txt

 *) Every step should be internally time logged so that it is easy to inspect performance.

-Uses antlr for parsing.
+Uses ? for parsing.
+Antlr seemed nice, but the java grammars are very slow.
+Parboiled is messy and requires some old version of asm.

-Uses asm for bytecode handling.
+Use asm for bytecode handling.